genai-ecommerce/genai-ecommerce.github.io/pages/GenAIECommerce2025/index.md

       bio: >
         Evren Korpeoglu is a Director of Data Science at Personalization and Recommendations team in Walmart Global Tech.
 At Walmart he leads efforts related to whole page optimization, item recommendations as well as using Generative AI based models for recommendations.
 He completed his Ph.D. from Bikent University.
 He has published at international conferences like NeurIPS, ICML, SIGKDD.

+    - image_path: /assets/images/GenAIECommerce2025/Evren.jpeg
+      alt: "Yongfeng Zhang"
+      excerpt: >
+        **Yongfeng Zhang**<br>
+        Rutgers University
+      bio: >
+        Yongfeng Zhang is an Assistant Professor in the Department of Computer Science at Rutgers University (The State University of New Jersey).
+His research interest is in Information Retrieval, Economics of Data Science, Explainable AI, Fairness in AI and AI Ethics.
+In the previous he was a postdoc advised by Prof. W. Bruce Croft in the Center for Intelligent Information Retrieval (CIIR) at UMass Amherst, and did his PhD and BE in Computer Science at Tsinghua University, with a BS in Economics at Peking Univeristy.
+He is a Siebel Scholar of the class 2015.
+Together with coauthors, he has been consistently working on explainable search and recommendation models, fairness-aware machine learning, conversational search and recommendation, neural logic/symbolic reasoning, economic machine learning , efficient/robust machine learning, knowledge graph embedding, legal/medical retrieval, as well as causal/counterfactual models for information retrieval.
+His recent research on causality in search and recommendation include causal collaborative filtering, causal explainable recommendation, counterfactual debiasing models, and causal models for mitigating feedback loops in IR systems.

     - image_path: /assets/images/GenAIECommerce2025/marios.jpeg
       alt: "Marios Savvides"
       excerpt: >